UmarAslam009/redux-/README.md

 # redux-
-this will show working of redux , redux thunk and more then one reducer
+this will show the working of redux , redux thunk and more then one reducer